Brokat

+History

+Brokat was initially established as Brokat Informationssysteme GmbH on October 21, 1994.
+It commenced its operations with a registered share capital of 158,300 Deutsche Marks (DM).
+The enterprise was conceived through the collaborative efforts of five individuals: Stefan Roever (1965–2019), whose educational background encompassed law and business administration; Boris Anderer (born 1958), holding a doctorate in physics; Achim Schlumpberger (born 1965), a qualified computer scientist; Michael Schumacher (born 1961), also a certified computer scientist; and Michael Janßen (born 1966), whose expertise lay in business economics.
+Initially headquartered in Böblingen, Germany, near Stuttgart, the company later relocated its central offices to Stuttgart-Vaihingen on January 15, 1998.

 From 1996 to 2000 Brokat Technologies (formerly listed at the NASDAQ and the German Neuer Markt) was one of the German fast-growing companies of the New Economy age.
 In November 2001, it declared insolvency during the bust of dot-com bubble.

-Brokat's product families multi-channel infrastructure software, rules management and personalization technology, mobile payment software, and e-finance applications were used by over 3,500 enterprises worldwide including Deutsche Bank, ABN Amro, Allianz, Bank of America, Blue Martini Software, Charter One, DaimlerChrysler, DBS Bank, Fidelity Investments, IBM Corporation, LBBW, MasterCard International, SE-Banken, Sun Microsystems, Swiss Post, T-Motion (a subsidiary of Deutsche Telekom), and Toyota.
+Brokat's product families multi-channel infrastructure software, rules management and personalization technology, mobile payment software, and e-finance applications were used by over 3,500 enterprises worldwide including Deutsche Bank, ABN Amro, Allianz, Atlantic Data Services Inc., Bank of America, Blue Martini Software, Charter One, DaimlerChrysler, DBS Bank, Fidelity Investments, IBM Corporation, LBBW, MasterCard International, SE-Banken, Sun Microsystems, Swiss Post, T-Motion (a subsidiary of Deutsche Telekom), and Toyota.
 Strategic partners, among others, included Compaq, Intel, IBM, Siemens, and Sun Microsystems.
 With dual headquarters in San Jose, California and Stuttgart, Germany, Brokat employed over 1,400 people in 17 countries.

-Brokat Technologies (also Brokat AG; former names were BROKAT Informationssysteme GmbH and BROKAT Systems) was founded 1994 by Stefan Roever, Boris Anderer, Achim Schlumpberger, Michael Schumacher and Michael Janßen.
-When Brokat went public in 1998 Stefan Roever became CEO together with Boris Anderer as Co-CEO.
+When Brokat went public in 1998, Stefan Roever became CEO together with Boris Anderer as Co-CEO.
 Michael Janßen became CFO and Achim Schlumpberger became CTO.
-In 1999 Anderer and Schlumpberger quit their Executive positions; Anderer became Chairman of Brokat working on the US expansion and Schlumpberger became Chief Architect of Brokat core technology.
+In 1999, Anderer and Schlumpberger quit their Executive positions; Anderer became Chairman of Brokat working on the US expansion and Schlumpberger became Chief Architect of Brokat core technology.
 Both left the company end of 2000.

-The company was first headquartered in Böblingen, Germany and it moved to nearby Stuttgart in December 1997.
-1998 Brokat went public at the German "Neuer Markt".
-1999 Brokat entered the U.S. market by acquiring the Atlanta-based Transaction Software Technologies, Inc. (TST).
+In 1998, Brokat went public at the German "Neuer Markt".
+In 1999, Brokat entered the U.S. market by acquiring the Atlanta-based Transaction Software Technologies, Inc. (TST).
 Furthermore, Intel invested 10M EUR in Brokat.

-End of 1999 Brokat achieved a market capitalization of more than $5 Billion.
-In 2000 Brokat expanded in the U.S. market by acquiring Gemstone Systems, Inc., Blaze Software, Inc. and Automated Financial Systems.
+End of 1999, Brokat achieved a market capitalization of more than $5 Billion.
+In 2000, Brokat expanded in the U.S. market by acquiring Gemstone Systems, Inc., Blaze Software, Inc. and Automated Financial Systems.
 Furthermore, Siemens invested 73M EUR in Brokat.
 In spring 2000, Brokat also issued a high-yield bond of €125 million led by the West LB bank.